julian-heng/cbr2pdf/README.md

 # cbr2pdf
-cbr2pdf is a bash script will convert all .cbr and .cbz files recursively from a folder to PDF files in a seperate folder with pretty text and stats.
+cbr2pdf is a bash script will convert all .cbr and .cbz files recursively from a folder to PDF files in a seperate folder with pretty colors and stats.
 This script mainly uses ImageMagick to convert the images to pdf files and 7zip/p7z to extract the archives.

 ## Installation
 ### Git